drakkar-lig/pylrp/README.md

                --env LANG=fr_FR.UTF-8 \
                --interactive --tty \
                "$IMAGE_NAME" \
-               python -m lrp -v daemon eth0
+               python -m lrp -v daemon

-Optionally, for the sink, add `0 --sink` to the last line.
+Optionally, for the sink, add `--metric 0 --sink` to the last line.

 To have a bash prompt on top of this node, e.g. to be able to see the routing table / to ping other machines, use: